 Diane Sheard, UK Director of ONE, said: “The progress we’ve made against HIV/AIDS is so powerful that it’s easy to get lulled into a false sense of security about the size of the fight in front of us.
 The world is still nearly £8 billion short each year of what it will take to end this disease, and those missing pounds, dollars and naira won’t grow on trees.
 With the trajectory of the epidemic and millions of lives at stake, need governments, companies, and philanthropists to step up and provide the resources needed to stop AIDS in its tracks.
 On this year’s World AIDS Day, it’s time to think differently about the way we finance the fight against HIV/AIDS.”

-Among the top lines of the 2015 ONE AIDS Report, which is available for download here:
+Among the top lines of the 2015 ONE AIDS Report:

 - We’re starting to see a dangerous level of complacency in the global fight against HIV/AIDS, and it could undo the real progress made in recent years.
 The plateauing of many donor governments’ spending puts a premium on increased domestic spending by countries with high HIV rates, on finding new sources of money, and on more effective spending of existing resources.

 - The next five years will be a unique window in the trajectory of the AIDS epidemic.
 If we can aggressively scale-up investments and programmes over the next five years — closing the £8 billion ($12 billion) per year funding gap — we could prevent nearly 8 million new infections by 2020 and bend the curve of the disease towards zero new infections.
 Without this scaling up, , the epidemic will outpace response measures and, by 2030, could undo the progress we’ve made.